-Imagine sitting in a jeep, wrapped up against the early morning chill, in the middle of the savannah, grassland or forest landscape.
-You hear the bark of a deer which, as your expert naturalist whispers to you and your fellow travellers, is a sure sign that a Bengal Tiger - the national animal of India and one of the biggest wild cats alive - is close by.
-Wait near a watering hole where tigers come to quench their thirst and soak themselves in the natural pools, straining your eyes for that first flash of orange fur.
-Drive along dusty tracks in the heat of the late afternoon, ready to stop if one of these magnificent animals, all muscles, burnished hide and black stripes, meanders casually across your path.
+Imagine sitting in a jeep, wrapped up against the early morning chill, in the middle of a savannah grassland or forest landscape.
+You hear the call of a deer and your expert naturalist whispers that this is a sure sign that a Bengal Tiger - the national animal of India and one of the biggest wild cats in the world - is close by…

 Winding your way south from Delhi, and making a couple of stops along the way, you’ll eventually find yourself at Panna Tiger Reserve.
 This lesser-known sanctuary stands as a testament to the challenges of wildlife conservation, as despite it being designated as a reserve since 1994, the tiger population has largely been wiped out.
 Following the reintroduction of the species there are promising signs of recovery, but sadly this is still the park where you’re least likely to come face to face with the big cats.
 Selective Asia’s Kate confirms that this is more than compensated for by the scenic forests, plateaus, gorges and waterfalls, the variety of wildlife, the proximity to the (eyebrow raising!) sculptures at the nearby temples of Khajuraho.
 The cherry on the cake is the chance to stay at some of the most unique, passionately run and welcoming accommodation in this part of India - the Sarai at Toria.